-If a corporation has issued only one type, or class, of stock it will be common stock. ("Preferred stock" is discussed later.)
-While "common" sounds rather ordinary, it is the common stockholders who elect the board of directors, vote on whether to have a merger with another company, and get huge returns on their investment if the corporation becomes successful.
+If a corporation has issued only one type, or class, of stock it will be common stock.
+(Preferred stock is discussed later.)
+While "common" sounds rather ordinary, it is the common stockholders who elect the board of directors, vote on whether to have a merger with another company, and see their shares of stock increase in value if the corporation is successful.

-When an investor gives a corporation money in return for part ownership, the corporation issues a certificate of ownership interest to the stockholder.
+When an investor gives a corporation money in return for part ownership, the corporation issues a certificate or digital record of ownership interest to the stockholder.
 This certificate is known as a stock certificate, capital stock, or stock.
-(Today the larger corporations will handle the shares or stock electronically.)

-Stock is the evidence of an ownership interest, it is not a loan to the corporation; stock does not come due or mature.
-A stockholder owns the stock until he/she decides to sell it.
-If stockholders want to sell their stock, they must find a buyer usually through the services of a stockbroker.
+The common stockholder has an ownership interest in the corporation; it is not a creditor or lender.
+Hence, the common stock does not come due or mature.
+If stockholders want to sell their stock, they must find a buyer usually through the services of a stockbroker or an online app.
 Nowhere on the stock certificate is it indicated what the stock is worth (or what price was paid to acquire it).
 In a market of buyers and sellers, the current value of any stock fluctuates moment-by-moment.

 A corporation's accounting records are involved in stock transactions only when the corporation is the issuer, seller, or buyer of its own stock.
-For example, if 500,000 shares of Apple Computer stock are traded on the stock exchange today, and if none of those shares is issued, sold, or repurchased by Apple Computer, then Apple Computer's accounting records are not affected.
-The corporation will go about its routine business operations without even noticing that there were some changes in its ownership.
+For example, if 500,000 shares of Apple Computer stock are traded on the stock exchange today, and if none of those shares is newly issued, sold, or repurchased by Apple Computer, then Apple Computer's accounting records are not affected.
+The corporation will go about its routine business operations without even noticing that there were some changes among its stockholders.

 Some investors may have large ownership interests in a given corporation, while other investors own a very small part.
-To keep track of each investor's ownership interest, corporations use a unit of measurement referred to as a "share" (or "share of stock").
-The number of shares that an investor owns is printed on the investor's stock certificate.
-This information is also noted in the corporate secretary's record, a record which is not connected to the corporation's accounting records.
+To keep track of each investor's ownership interest, corporations use a unit of measurement referred to as a share (or share of stock).
+The number of shares that an investor owns is printed on the investor's stock certificate or digital record.
+This information is also maintained in the corporate secretary's records, which are separate from the corporation's accounting records.

 When a business applies for incorporation to a secretary of state, its approved application will specify the classes (or types) of stock, the par value of the stock, and the number of shares it is authorized to issue.
-(Shares are often issued in exchange for cash.
-However, shares of stock can be issued in exchange for services or plant assets.)
 When its articles of incorporation are prepared, a business will often request authorization to issue a larger number of shares than what is immediately needed.
-By planning ahead this way, the business avoids the inconvenience of having to go back to the state if and when more shares are needed to raise more capital.

 To illustrate, assume that the organizers of a new corporation need to issue 1,000 shares of common stock to get their corporation up and running.
-They keep in mind, however, that in one year they will need to issue additional shares to fund a planned factory expansion.
-Five years from now they foresee buying out another company and realize they will need to issue more shares at that time for the acquisition.
+However, they foresee a future need to issue additional shares.
 As a result, they decide that their articles of incorporation should authorize 100,000 shares of common stock, even though only 1,000 shares will be issued at the time that the corporation is formed.

-When a corporation sells some of its authorized shares, the shares are described as "issued."
+When a corporation sells some of its authorized shares, the shares are described as issued shares.
 The number of issued shares is often considerably less than the number of authorized shares.

 Corporations issue (or sell) shares of stock to obtain cash from investors, to acquire another company (the new shares are given to the owners of the other company in exchange for their ownership interest), to acquire certain assets or services, and as an incentive/reward for key officers of the corporation.

-The "par value" of a share of stock is sometimes defined as the legal capital of a corporation.
-The par value of common stock is usually a very small insignificant amount that was required by state laws many years ago.
-Because of those existing laws whenever a share of stock is issued, the par value is recorded in a separate stockholders' equity account in the general ledger.
+The par value of a share of stock is sometimes defined as the legal capital of a corporation.
+However, some states allow corporations to issue shares with no par value.
+If a state requires a par value, the value of common stock is usually an insignificant amount that was required by state laws many years ago.
+If the common stock has a par value, then whenever a share of stock is issued the par value is recorded in a separate stockholders' equity account in the general ledger.
 Any proceeds that exceed the par value are credited to another stockholders' equity account.
 This required accounting (discussed later) means that you can determine the number of issued shares by dividing the balance in the par value account by the par value per share.

-When a corporation reacquires shares of its own stock and does not retire them, the corporation is said to have "treasury stock."
+When a corporation reacquires shares of its own stock and does not retire the shares, the corporation is said to have treasury stock.
 (Treasury stock will be discussed later.)
-The number of outstanding shares is equal to the number of issued shares minus the number of treasury shares.
+The number of outstanding shares is equal to the number of issued shares minus the number of treasury shares, as shown here: